 WHEAT:

-Wheat futures are 11 to 19 cents higher at midday with trade surging to
+Wheat futures are 3 to 13 cents lower at midday with KC leading and weather

-the Plains looks to stay warm through this week with the moisture concentrated
+Plains looks to stay warm into the second half of the month with the west

-sharply higher Friday morning.
-On the KC May chart, support is the 20-day
+year-to-date pace at 119%.
+On the KC May chart, support is the 20-day moving

 David Fiala can be reached at dfiala@futuresone.com